kubevious/helm/README.md

 Access from browser: http://localhost:3000

 ### Option 2.
 Expose using Ingress
 Enable Ingress deployment using dedicated value parameters.
-If you are running in cloud environment consider setting **provider** value to simplify ingress configuration.
-Also, check full list of [helm chart values](#helm-chart-values).
+See full list of [helm chart values](#helm-chart-values).
 You will also find other parameters to setup static ip, SSL certificate and domain name.

 ```sh
 helm upgrade --atomic -i -n kubevious \